When Your Dreams Are Put on Hold

 Yet another rejection email entered my inbox.
 Sigh.
-It wasn’t particularly surprising, but it was still disappointing.
-Honestly, rejection emails aren’t uncommon for writers.
-Over the years, I’ve gotten countless rejection emails.
+Over the years, I’ve gotten countless rejection emails over the years, so it wasn’t particularly surprising—but it was still disappointing.

-Even when I think my writing is ready—like really ready—for publication on a certain website or in a certain magazine, it still gets rejected.
-Even when I’ve spent hours writing, editing, and revising an article or story, it still gets rejected.
-Even when I’ve implemented advice from wise individuals about modifying my writing, it still gets rejected
+Even when I think that my writing is ready—like really ready—for publication on a certain website or in a certain magazine, it still gets rejected.
+Even when I’ve spent hours writing and editing an article or a story, it still gets rejected.
+Even when I’ve implemented advice from wise individuals about modifying my writing, it still gets rejected.

 Stuck in a Dream-Chasing Society

 Benjamin Franklin once said, “Don’t put off until tomorrow what you can do today.”
-I’m sure Franklin meant this as a warning against procrastination, which is great.
+I’m sure that he meant it as a warning against procrastination, which is great.
 But our society has twisted it to mean something entirely different.

-Achieving your dreams could mean many things in society’s eyes: getting an athletic scholarship, getting a 4.0 GPA, getting a prestigious job offer, getting an adoring spouse, getting a huge house, etc. The possibilities are endless, but they all have something in common: getting, getting, and getting.
+Achieving your dreams could mean many things in society’s eyes—from getting an athletic scholarship to starting a prestigious job to marrying a handsome guy.
+The possibilities are endless, but they all have something in common: getting.

 Out of Our Control

-What some in our society may not realize about Franklin’s statement is that sometimes our current season of life doesn’t permit us to reach our goals today.
+What society may not realize about Benjamin Franklin’s statement is that sometimes our current seasons of life don’t permit us to reach our goals today.
+Sometimes we may have to put our dreams on the backburner and simply wait.

-Despite what our overscheduled, overachieving society says, there is nothing wrong with waiting.
+But despite what our overscheduled, overachieving society says, there’s nothing wrong with waiting.
 In fact, periods of waiting can actually be beautiful.

 Wait for the Lord; be strong and let your heart take courage; yes, wait for the Lord.
 (Psalm 27:14 NASB)

-David’s words to wait are both an encouragement and an admonition.
-He recognized that one can only do so much as he or she waits.
-Only God causes our hearts, minds, and circumstances to change.
+David’s words about waiting are both an encouragement and an admonition.
+He recognized that people can only do so much as they wait.
+Only God can truly cause our circumstances to change.

 Comments are closed.